tamara-schmitz/ffmpeg-docker-container/README.md

 If you are worried about system responsiveness, you can prepend `chrt -b 0` to your run commands, too.

+### Non-free vs free

+By default the container as it is listed here refers to the non-free version.
+If you want to use the *free* version that does not contain codecs that may be protected by software patents in certain regions, then append *-free* to the image name, like so:

+`docker run --pull=newer --rm ghcr.io/tamara-schmitz/ffmpeg-docker-container-free`

 ##### Simple FLAC to MP3 conversion